 An industrial Doctorate project between Minuartia and IRBio UB studies how to mitigate conflicts between humans and wild boars

-Original news: www.ub.edu (06/07/2021) · Industrial Doctorate Project between the company Minuartia and the Biodiversity Research Institute –IRBio UB
+Original news: www.ub.edu (06/07/2021) · Industrial Doctorate Project between the company Minuartia and the Biodiversity Research Institute – IRBio UB

 Growth of wild boar populations

 This fact makes the interaction between wild boar and human activity inevitable, and the conflicts it causes have increased in recent years.
-Some of the most frequent are damage to agriculture, infrastructures, traffic accidents, risk of disease transmission, impacts on biodiversity conservation, among others.
-In addition, these impacts also have important economic implications, since the costs derived from accidents and damages caused by wild boar amount to millions of euros.
+Some of the most frequent are damage to agriculture, infrastructure, traffic accidents, risk of disease transmission, impacts on biodiversity conservation, among others.
+In addition, these impacts also have important economic implications, since the costs derived from accidents and damage caused by wild boar amount to millions of euros.

 Damage mitigation and control of wild boar populations